Avodha-Education/flask_demo/README.md

 # FLASK DEMO

-This repo is about basics of flask api and how to deploy a machine learning web application in heroku
+This repo is about basics of flask api and how to deploy a one on one machine learning web application in heroku

 - pip install gunicorn in our venv
 - create Procfile